oracle/olcut/README.md

-The CommandInterpreter has a number of built-in commands for things like shell history, status, file redirection, running a script of commands, etc.  These commands are all grouped together for convenience.
+The CommandInterpreter has a number of built-in commands for things like shell history, status, file redirection, running a script of commands, etc.  These commands are all grouped together for convenience, meaning they'll appear together when you run "help".

 ## Defining commands